-The School Implementation Manager (SIM) serves as the project manager ensuring that schools and Networks receive appropriate guidance, technical assistance, and coaching in order to improve outcomes for students and pedagogical practices through implementation of the identified intervention model.
-Among other responsibilities, the SIM is also responsible for managing the accountability structures put in place to assure ongoing monitoring and intervention in schools undertaking the intervention models, and are responsible for meeting federal reporting requirements related to schools' interim and summative performance.
+The School Implementation Manager (SIM) serves as the project manager ensuring that schools receive appropriate guidance, technical assistance, and coaching in order to improve outcomes for students and pedagogical practices through implementation of the identified intervention model.
+The SIM is responsible for managing the accountability structures put in place to assure ongoing monitoring and intervention in schools undertaking the intervention models, and are responsible for meeting federal and state reporting requirements related to schools' interim and summative performance.

-The school implementation manger (SIM) provides direct targeted support for all the schools on their caseload.
-The SIM's job descrition ranges throughout many areas of the Framework for Great schools.
+The SIM provides direct targeted support for all the schools in their caseload.
+The SIM's job description addresses areas of the Framework for Great schools.
 The SIM is responsible for providing both on-site as well as off-site targeted support for their caseload of schools.
-The SIM is on-site in each school at least twice per month to facilitate the case study protocal.
+The SIM is on-site in each school at least twice per month.
 Additional visits support crafting quarterly progress reports, budget, annual renewals, budget, and SED site visits.
+See the expanded framework areas below: